 ...because you're basically networking.
-Keep in mind that you're building your network to gather information, but before you need the job.
+But you're building your network when you need information, but before you need the job.
 If you conduct a series of informational interviews during your time at UCSF, all of these individuals will serve as your network when you really are on the market.
 By then, they will have met you, and probably be more responsive to your later requests to think of them if a position becomes available.

-So as a student or postdoc, when should I begin informational interviewing?
+So as a student, when should I begin informational interviewing?

-Consider beginning informational interviewing after your second year, or as late as 3 months before graduation.
-Perhaps conduct one interview a quarter with people you meet at conferences, professional meetings, or through recommendations of friends, advisors, mentors or colleagues.
+Consider beginning informational interviewing the winter quarter of your first year, or as late as 3 months before graduation.
+Perhaps conduct one interview a quarter with people you meet at conferences, clinical set- tings, professional meetings, or through recommendations of friends, advisors, mentors or colleagues.